qsnake/gpaw/doc/exercises/iron/iron.rst

   along with electron populations.

 * We'll make three calculations for bulk iron:

   1) A non-magnetic calculation
   2) A ferro-magnetic calculation (aligned atomic moments)
-  3) A anti ferro-magnetic calculation (antiparallel atomic moments).
+  3) An anti ferro-magnetic calculation (antiparallel atomic moments).

-  Calculation 3 is only possible if we have at least two atoms in the unit cell.

 * How many bands are needed?
 Assuming the atoms polarize maximally (as the isolated atoms).
 For metals, always have at least